-Laptops are best used for light work: reading, word processing, streaming videos, or using social media.
-If you or your child wants to have freedom to roam while using a computer, a fully charged laptop should last an entire day for working or learning.
+Laptops are best used for productivity work like reading, word processing, streaming videos, or using social media.
+If you or your child wants to have the freedom to roam while using a computer, a fully charged laptop should last an entire day for working or learning.

 If you want a computer with a lot of versatility, a desktop PC is for you.
-Desktops can store huge files and run games with high quality graphics easily.
+Desktops can store huge files and gaming ones can run the best PC games at high settings.
 Desktops can also be changed to fit your needs.

 Desktop PCs are great for a home-schooled or distancing-learning scenario.
 A desktop computer can be used during the school day for learning and word processing, and during off-hours for gaming and entertainment.